 Two years since the team behind Ramona breathed new life into the decaying MOT station left on Swan Street, they’re back with another exciting destination sure to make you even more excited for summer.
 Announcing their newest project, the creative team has resurrected one of the biggest factories and metalworks in Manchester – Diecast Presbar Factory near Piccadilly – completely transforming it into a beer and food hall with a brewery, a bakery and even a night market.

 Located between Store Street and Ducie Street, behind Manchester Piccadilly train station, DieCast is the latest concept from the team behind Ramona and The Firehouse.
-The 5,000 capacity venue will open in phases with the first one arriving this summer.
+The 5,000 capacity venue will open in phases with the first one, known as Leno Ex Machina, arriving this summer and launching a series of free parties between July 6 and 9.

 First to open is the vast outside space.
-Home to Manchester’s biggest beer garden, House of Daiquiri, Rum Town, Open Air BBQ Kitchen and following on from the acclaimed Ramona, a hotly anticipated new ‘NeoPan’ pizzeria.
-The first of its kind in the city and just in time for summer.
+Home to Manchester’s biggest beer garden, House of Daiquiri, Rum Caravans, Open Air BBQ Kitchen and following on from the acclaimed Ramona, a hotly anticipated new ‘NeoPan’ pizzeria.
+The first of its kind in the city and just in time for summer and also serving fresh and zesty Italian small plates, wood-fired Piadino, Leno Burgers and more.

 Emphasising the size of the task, Joel Wilkinson, DieCast Director and owner, said: “We’re taking all our learnings from Ramona and The Firehouse, but this time it’s on an industrial scale.
 It’s more than a venue.
 It’s an area within itself.
 A new creative neighbourhood for the city.”